Inbox & Dispatch

 }

-Route declarations are static routing rules, not executable statements.
-They are stored in routes on the workflow definition, not in steps.
-The compiler validates that all target workflow references exist (see above).
+Route declarations are static routing rules stored on ChannelDef, not on workflow definitions or steps.
+The compiler validates that all target workflow references exist and declare exactly 3 parameters.

 Capture + send is a parse error